mpv-player/mpv/DOCS/man/options.rst

         A slightly sharpened version of ewa_lanczos.
 If your hardware can run it, this is probably what you should use by default.

+    ``ewa_lanczos4sharpest``
+        Very sharp scaler, but also slightly slower than ``ewa_lanczossharp``.
+        Prone to ringing, so it's recommended to combine this with an anti-ringing shader.
+On ``--vo=gpu-next``, setting this filter enables built-in anti-ringing, so no extra action needs to be taken.

     ``mitchell``
         Mitchell-Netravali.
 The ``B`` and ``C`` parameters can be set with ``--scale-param1`` and ``--scale-param2``.
 This filter is very good at